yochaigal/cairn/barebones/barebones-core-rules.md

 - Large groups of similar combatants fighting together are treated as a single _Detachment_.
 When a _detachment_ takes **Critical Damage**, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.
 - Attacks against detachments by individuals are _impaired_ (excluding _blast_ damage).
 Attacks against individuals by detachments are _enhanced_ and deal _blast_ damage.

 ### Retreat

 - Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.

+#### Morale

+- Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
+- Some groups may use their leader's WIL in place of their own.
+Lone foes must save when they're reduced to 0 HP.
+- Morale does not affect PCs.

 ### Ranged Attacks